jmachkar/EC530_finalproject/README.md

 - [`components`](./platform/src/components/): Contains all the different jsx files with the class components that make up our app
 - [`images`](./platform/src/images/): Contains all the screenshots and images used in our code
 - [`screens`](./platform/src/screens/): This is where the main screens are coded and where our main components are called.
-These js files are the highest in the hierarchy of components (they are the class components we call in our [`index.js`](./platform/src/index.js) file), and where most of the API calls are made and state changes are set.
+These js files are the highest in the hierarchy of components (they are the class components we call in our [`index.js`](./platform/src/index.js) file), and where most of the API calls are made and state changes are set

 ## Backend